Tbsheff/claude-notes/README.md

 Claude Notes is built on top of Claude Code SDK - Anthropic's command-line tool for agentic coding.
 When you request changes:

 1. **Creates isolated workspace** - Each change runs in a separate, clean environment
-2. **Claude processes your request** - Uses natural language to understand what you want
+2. **Claude processes your request** - Writes code to the workspace to implement features
 3. **Validates changes** - Tests and verifies the implementation in the isolated workspace
 4. **Applies or discards** - If validation passes, changes are applied.
 If not, the workspace is deleted
-5. **Everything stays local** - Your code, database, and data never leave your machine

 ## Setup